sergelogvinov/proxmox-csi-plugin/docs/options.md

 ## ReclaimPolicy

 It defines what happens to the storage volume when the associated PersistentVolumeClaim (PVC) is deleted.
-There are three reclaim policies:
+There are two reclaim policies:

 * `Retain`: The storage volume is not deleted when the PVC is released, and it must be manually reclaimed by an administrator.
 * `Delete`: The storage volume is deleted when the PVC is released.